robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-what-is-a-proof.md

 **Theorem:** The standard deviation of a sequence of values $x_{1}, x_{2}, \ldots, x_{n}$ is zero iff all the values are equal to the mean.

 For example, the standard deviation of class scores is 0 iff everyone scored exactly the class average.

+**Proof:** We construct a chain of "iff" implications, starting with the statement that the standard deviation is zero.